mdwagner/st-paginate/readme.md

 A _standard web component_ port of [_AdeleD's_ ReactPaginate](https://github.com/AdeleD/react-paginate).

+## Why?

+I wanted to see if I could take a ReactJS component package and re-create it as Standard Web Component using Stencil, this is the result of that idea.
+I had used _ReactPaginate_ recently on a ReactJS project and thought it would be a good candidate.
+Nothing more, nothing less.

 ## Stencil

 Stencil is a compiler for building fast web apps using Web Components.